GHGSat D [UTIAS]

 The satellite is a next generation greenhouse gas monitoring satellite.
 The satellite will demonstrate an advanced miniature hyperspectral SWIR imaging spectrometer for monitoring targeted greenhouse gas emitters such as area fugitive sources (tailing ponds and landfills) and stacks (emissions such as flaring and venting).
 A secondary instrument will measure clouds and aerosols in order to enhance retrievals from the primary instrument.
 The 15-kilogram satellite will be a precursor to a commercial constellation of greenhouse gas monitoring satellites as part of a service provided by GHGSat Inc. The low-cost and high-performance of SFL’s NEMO bus is an enabler for this mission.

-In early 2017, GHGSat Inc. ordered two more satellites of the same design, GHGSat C1 and C2, which will be launched in 2018 and 2019.
+In early 2017, GHGSat Inc. ordered two more satellites of the same design, GHGSat C1 and C2, which will be launched in 2019.
+In November 2020, three more satellites were ordered.

 |Type / Application:||Earth observation|